 Armory Center for the Arts adopted this program, renamed "Artful Solutions: Pathways from Homelessness," full-time in 2008.
 Armory Center received a Los Angeles County Grant to help fund the program, in part, through Victor's efforts.
 In the summer of 2008, Victor, with the assistance of others in the art community, taught the homeless families for an expanded 24-week session.
 As he has done before, Victor solicited numerous framing shops in the community to graciously donate the framing of the participants' finished art work, including: Aarnun Gallery, Nova Picture Framing, Mack Rogers & Associates, Pasadena Pins & Patches/Decco Awards, United Picture & Framing Company, and Ebony Art Gallery.

 Victor’s artwork was displayed at Brenart Café and Gallery in Old Pasadena (2006-07), as well as the Group Shows at the Gallery at the End of the World, in Altadena, CA, in August and December 2007.
-Victor was both honored and delighted, as an American artist of Mexican-Spanish ancestry, to be selected to display his work at Los Angeles City Attorney Rocky Delgadillo’s 2007 Latino Heritage Month Celebration and Art Show.
+Victor was both honored and delighted, as an American of Hispanic descent, to be selected to display his work at Los Angeles City Attorney Rocky Delgadillo’s 2007 Latino Heritage Month Celebration and Art Show.
 He was one of only six artists invited, and the only one from Pasadena.

 In December 2007, Alan and Mark Greenstone, the owners of United Picture & Frame Company in Pasadena—a framing and art restoration business—asked Victor to both curate and show in their inaugural gallery-opening venture.
 Victor gathered together six other prominent artists, including Dom Gilormini, Barbara Kaleta, Nora Koeber, Caroline Maxwell, Allison Proulx, and Andrew Robinson, for the show, “Art Goes East,” which opened January 20, 2008.